 With CFDs, you’ll sell contracts to exchange the price difference of oil between the opening and closing position.
-Your profit or loss will depend on the outcome of your prediction.
+Just like spread bets, your profit or loss will depend on the outcome of your prediction.

 Going short with oil futures vs spot oil vs oil options

-With us, you can short oil via our cash (undated) market, or via oil futures and options using a CFD trading account.
+With our spread betting and CFD trading accounts, you can short oil via our cash (undated) market, or via oil futures and options.

 Oil spot price

 Our undated spot oil markets take the price of the two nearest futures contracts because these tend to be the most liquid contracts.
 They offer real-time pricing with low spreads – perfect for day traders that want to sell oil immediately.